 Unfortunately in the present note we do not realise the aim of classifying crossed products arising from free Denjoy actions, though we should point out that when $G = \Zb$ this is one of the main results of \cite{PutSchSka86}.
 By virtue of the structural description given in Theorem~\ref{T-A}, such a classification result would constitute a dovetailing of the recent classification results for simple nuclear $C^*$-algebras with the much earlier Dixmier--Douady classification of continuous-trace $C^*$-algebras \cite{DixDou63}.
-To achieve their classification result, Putnam, Schmidt and Skau rely on Markley's dynamical classification of Denjoy homeomorphisms up to conjugacy \cite{Mar70} which, to the best of our knowledge, does not exist for actions of abelian groups.
+To achieve their classification result, Putnam, Schmidt, and Skau rely on Markley's dynamical classification of Denjoy homeomorphisms up to conjugacy \cite{Mar70} which, to the best of our knowledge, does not exist for actions of abelian groups.
 This approach parallels the classification of irrational rotation algebras \cite{Rie81,PimVoi80b}, where the angle of rotation is recovered via the pairing of a Rieffel projection in $K_0$ with the trace, which suffices to deduce isomorphism by Poincar\'e's classification theorem.
 It is noteworthy that the striking work of Giordano--Putnam--Skau (foreshadowed in \cite{PutSchSka86}) on Cantor minimal systems inverts this paradigm and derives dynamical classification from the abstract $C^*$-algebraic classification \cite{GioPutSka95}.

-Despite this, it is evident that $K$-theory will be important to obtaining further results about crossed products of Denjoy actions and so, restricting to actions of $\Zb^d$, we compute the ordered $K$-theory and trace pairing map, again following the general outline presented in \cite{PutSchSka86}.
+Despite this, it is evident that $K$-theory will play an important role in obtaining further results about crossed products of Denjoy actions and so, restricting to actions of $\Zb^d$, we compute the $K$-theory and trace pairing map, again following the general outline presented in \cite{PutSchSka86}.